CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | Limb score id          | Description
 |------                  |------
 | `manipulator_score`    | Modifies aim speed, reload speed, thrown attack speed, ranged dispersion and crafting speed.
+The manipulator scores of each limb type are aggregated and the best limb group is chosen for checks.
 | `manipulator_max`      | The upper limit of manipulator score the limb can contribute to.
-| `lifting_score`        | Modifies melee attack stamina cost on arm-type limbs, a sum above 0.5 qualifies for wielding two-handed weapons and similar checks.
+| `lifting_score`        | Modifies melee attack stamina and move cost, as well as a number of STR checks.
+A sum above 0.5 qualifies for wielding two-handed weapons and similar checks.
 Arms below 0.1 lift score don't count as working for the purposes of melee combat.
 | `blocking_score`       | The blocking limb is chosen by a roll weighted by eligable limbs' block score, and blocking efficiency is multiplied by the target limb's score.
 | `breathing_score`      | Modifies stamina recovery speed and shout volume.
 | `vision_score`         | Modifies ranged dispersion, ranged and melee weakpoint hit chances.